 The pilot then releases a small helium balloon known as a "pi-ball" or pilot ball.
 The pilot and crew carefully watch and examine this test balloon's ascent, noting the direction, speed, and any variation to either as well as at what altitude those changes took place.
 Combining this real time information with aviation weather forecasts and FAA flight service weather briefings, the pilot creates a flight plan.
 Based on the wind direction the pilot may chose to use an alternate launch site to align the flight path with both scenic features and potential landing sites to provide the best flight possible.

-Once weather conditions are determined safe, the setting up and the inflation process begins.
+Once weather conditions are determined safe, the the inflation process begins.
 This lasts approximately 15 minutes.
 The crew attaches the balloon to the basket and spreads the fabric on the ground, while the pilot inspects and checks all equipment.
-A fan is used to blow cold air into the balloon..
+A fan is used to blow cold air into the balloon.
 When the balloon is almost full, the pilot uses the "burner" to heat the air inside the balloon allowing the balloon and basket to become upright.
-It is now ready for the passengers to climb in and get final instructions.
+It is now ready for the passengers to climb in.

-Take off is surprisingly smooth and gentle and often it's hard to notice exactly when the balloon leaves the ground.
+Take off is surprisingly smooth and gentle; it can be hard to notice exactly when the balloon leaves the ground.
+Once in the air, the balloon matches the surrounding air currents.
 Wave goodbye to the chase crew, and experience an entirely new and magical adventure.
 The beginning portion of the flight is often spent at low altitude and at low speed.
 You may try grabbing a leaf as we gracefully float by the treetops and look below for any wildlife.
 Look at your reflection as we pass over a river or pond.
 We may try to dip into the water for a "splash and dash".
-Once in the air, the balloon speed matches the surrounding currents.
-You almost don't realize you are moving.

 At some point during the flight the pilot gains altitude to get a view, increase speed, and cover distance .
 The small details of earth below slowly fade away as a much larger field of view comes into focus.
 Vermont's Green Mountain range dominates the horizon; Killington, Camel's Hump, Mount Mansfield and even the White Mountain range of New Hampshire can be seen on clear days.
 Witness a completly unobstructed 360 degree view of Vermont.

 Throughout the flight, the chase crew will follow the balloon on the ground.
-They will keep in contact with radios, as well as visual contact.
-They will try to be close when the balloon lands.
+They will keep in contact with radios, and cellular gps, and are often there when the balloon lands.
 Typical landing sites include open fields, neighborhood streets or private residences where most people are happy to have us “drop in”.
-We always invite the landowners and their children to get in the balloon and take pictures if they like.
 As a thank you for their hospitality, a traditional bottle of champagneor maple syrup (since we are in Vermont) is given.

-The crew will then help deflate and pack up the balloon and return the passengers to the launch site where a post flight champagne toast and refreshments are served.
+The crew will then help deflate and pack up the balloon and drive everyone back to the launch site where a post flight champagne toast and refreshments are served.